and

 One possible formulation: To every measure satisfying the axioms stated above there is a Wightman field such that the Schwinger and Wightman functions are related by:

 is a Schwinger function, is a Wightman field and is the vacuum vector of the Wightman fields.
-See theorem 6.15 in the book by Glimm and Jaffe (see references).
+See theorem 6.1.5 (p.
+98) in Glimm & Jaffe 1981.